American eccentric cinema: Characteristics

 male but, on the whole, tend come from socioeconomically privileged backgrounds.
 The socioeconomic (and gendered) status of these characters situates them as those most likely to succeed within capitalist systems.
 Unlike indie films within realist modes, such as the neorealist works of Kelly Reichardt or Sean Baker, American Eccentric Cinema does not tend to portray characters at crossroads where decisions made or changing circumstances have the capacity to fundamentally affect their livelihoods, safety, or personal agency.
 Often the absurd narrative goals of characters are only possible within these films because these characters are not beholden to the financial imperatives that drive more naturalistic characters toward what may be considered more realistic goals."

-Politics is explored within the films, through the characters and their journeys.
+Politics are explored within the films, through the characters and their journeys.
 Rather than preaching political messages and creating controversial debates about political issues, they create subtle means to explore politics.
 Major events such as the September 11 attacks meant that the sense of American uncertainty that was pervading the national was reflected in themes such as self-doubt and insecurity within the characters.